silvanocerza/snoot/README.md

 docker build -t snoot .
 ```

-* Run generator in background
+* Run generator in background, **this will generate date using the system locale**, if it's not `en_US.UTF-8` Snoot might not be able to parse dates correctly and no log will appear.

 ```
 ./generator >> logFile &